-They also love their people and are keen to please.
+Shy breeds are outgoing and love to their people and are keen to please.
 But, they are also inclined to treat strangers in a standoffish way.
+It’s not uncommon for mini Bernedoodles to be a bit shy when meeting new people, but they are rarely aggressive.

 Training and Caring for Your Mini Bernedoodle

 Early socialization is important to prevent the shyness just mentioned.

 Your mini Bernedoodle needs to have as many positive experiences as possible with people, places and things while they are a puppy.
 This includes things like car trips and being around the washing machine while it’s running.

 If your young mini Bernedoodle learns that staying calm around strangers is rewarded, they will remain relaxed and confident as adults.